The Days of Noah

 Lot lived in a corrupt and depraved city (Sodom), again, very much like the cities of today.
 Not just homosexuality, but homosexual rape seemed totally OK for them.
 They demanded it, even of visitors who had come to shelter in his house.

 God reached out and saved Lot and his family (his wife and two unmarried daughters).
 But the day Lot left the city, they were carrying on life like it would go forever.
-And then suddenly, judgement.
+And then suddenly - judgement.

-But when it comes, it’s going to be sudden.
 Just like the rain and the flood of Noah’s day, just like the fire from heaven of Lot’s day.

 Peter describes Noah as a “preacher of righteousness”.
 He was trying to save them, but they were carrying on the events of their lives without a single thought of the judgment of God.
 Just like now.